Test Social Connections with Auth0 Developer Keys

 Single Sign-on will not function properly when using the Auth0 developer keys.
 The reason for this is that the Auth0 developer applications with all the relevant Identity Providers are configured to call back to the URL

 https://login.auth0.com/login/callbackinstead of the callback URL for your own tenant, for example

-This results in the SSO cookie not being set on your own tenant domain, so the next time a user authenticates no SSO cookie will be detected, even if you configured your application to Use Auth0 instead of the Identity Provider to do Single Sign On.
+This results in the SSO cookie not being set on your own tenant domain, so the next time a user authenticates no SSO cookie will be detected, even if you configured your application to Use Auth0 instead of the Identity Provider to do Single Sign-on (legacy tenants only).

 Redirecting users from Rules will not function properly.
 This is because redirect rules are resumed on the endpoint